Spannakin/Nature-Quiz/README.md

 * Use of [Open Trivia API](https://opentdb.com/ "Open Trivia")
 * Validation of answers
 * Ability to see score
-* Results sreen with message at end of game
+* Results screen with message at end of game

 #### Features to be implemented

-* More topics to be added- to make game moe specific, eg. mammals, birds, reptiles, etc.
+* More topics to be added- to make game more specific, eg. mammals, birds, reptiles, etc.
 * Ability to record high score to compete against
-* The choice of difficlty of questions
+* The choice of difficulty of questions
 * The ability to share your score on social media

 [Back to Top](#table-of-contents)